Politics of Yemen: Reunification

 The Republic of Yemen (ROY) was declared on 22 May 1990 with Saleh becoming president and al-Baidh Vice President.
 For the first time in centuries, much of Greater Yemen was politically united.
 A 30-month transitional period for completing the unification of the two political and economic systems was set.
 A presidential council was jointly elected by the 26-member YAR advisory council and the 17-member PDRY presidium.
 The presidential council appointed a Prime Minister, who formed a Cabinet.
 There was also a 301-seat provisional unified parliament, consisting of 159 members from the north, 111 members from the south, and 31 independent members appointed by the chairman of the council.

 A unity constitution was agreed upon in May 1990 and ratified by the populace in May 1991.
-It affirmed Yemen's commitment to free elections, a multiparty political system, the right to own private property, equality under the law, and respect of basic human rights.
+It affirmed Yemen's commitment to free elections, a multiparty political system, the right to own private property, equality under the law, and respect for basic human rights.
 Parliamentary elections were held on 27 April 1993.
 International groups assisted in the organization of the elections and observed actual balloting.
 The resulting Parliament included 143 GPC, 69 YSP, 63 Islaah (Yemeni grouping for reform, a party composed of various tribal and religious groups), six Baathis, three Nasserists, two Al Haq, and 15 independents.
 The head of Islaah, Paramount Hashid Sheik Abdallah Bin Husayn Al-Ahmar, was the speaker of Parliament.

-In late 1991 through early 1992, deteriorating economic conditions led to significant domestic unrest, including several riots.
-Legislative elections were nonetheless held in early 1993, and in May the two former ruling parties, the GPC and the YSP, merged to create a single political party with an overall majority in the new House of Representatives.
+From late 1991 through early 1992, deteriorating economic conditions led to significant domestic unrest, including several riots.
+Legislative elections were nonetheless held in early 1993, and in May the two former ruling parties, the GPC and the YSP merged to create a single political party with an overall majority in the new House of Representatives.
 In August Vice President al Baydh exiled himself voluntarily to Aden, and the country's general security situation deteriorated as political rivals settled scores and tribal elements took advantage of the widespread unrest.
 In January 1994, representatives of the main political parties signed a document of pledge and accord in Amman, Jordan, that was designed to resolve the ongoing crisis.
 Despite this, clashes intensified until civil war broke out in early May 1994.